pUrGe12/pUrGe12.github.io/content/blog/gsoc_blog.md

 Another thought:
 > We should probably have tests for all databases!
 This should be inside the CI/CD checks as well...
 Lemme see.

+---

+Alright contuining with test cases.
+Let's do for arg_parser.py now.
+I am doing this randomly and not at all following the timeline I gave, but if the goal is finish allll of it before June then why does it even matter?

+The idea behind testing arg_parsing logic is simply that I need to see if it parses each argument correctly or not.
+We'll have to patch these guys:

+1. `sys.argv` (simulate command-line input)
+2. File I/O functions (open, read, write).
+3. Config access (Config.settings, Config.path, etc.).
+4. External function calls (like die_failure, die_success).
+5. Any module that causes side effects (start_api_server, generate_ip_range, etc.)

+okay this is harder than expected.
+Let's do the easy ones first. (**agressively crying**)

+---

+Testing out databases actually.
+These are important too!
+I wrote tests for mysql, model and sqlite.
+Will write one for postgres later once the updates are merged (or neglected.
+I think it shouldn't be neglected cause uhh, it won't really work otherwise).
+Same goes for db.py.
+Its supposed to undergo a major refraction so I will wait.